rpdecks/rkp/content/english/blog/structuring-requests.md

 We need to realize that just because we live in America and believe that the customer is always right... doesn't mean we are.
 I've needed to remind myself many times that I am the one with the problem not this person.
 I am the one who needs help and who is inconveniencing this other person.
 I need this person to stop doing things they care about and do what I care about.
 When we understand things in this light, our attitude shifts quite positively in the right direction.
 It actually starts to feel a little right to feel kind of sympathetic and bad for this person right?
 Good.
 That's better usually.

 ### **2. This response matters to me**
 I have noticed that when I REALLY need something and/or the response I am looking for matters to me, everything about the ask changes.
 By this I mean, I spend a lot of time on my ask.
-I write and proof it several times.
+I write and proofread it several times.
 I make it as easy as I can for this recipient to answer me... even to answer me 'no' when the 'no' itself is valuable to me.

-Well, I have now also begun to see this in the asks that come to me.
+Well, I have now also begun to see this in the 'asks' that come to me.
 "Hey [person], we should get together sometime."
 How many times have we said this?
 We mean well but it usually doesn't happen.
 We genuinely like the person and want to see them again... but we are actually not that serious about it.
-When we are we say things like, "hey, when can we do this again?
+When we are serious we say things like, "hey, when can we do this again?
 I'll be free on..."

 **_Remember:_** Your ask communicates how much the response matters to you.
 Let's think about that a little.

 ### **3. Detail matters**
 When the response matters to me, I think about the details.
 Why?

-Well, when this person opens up my email and while I have their attention... so I need to make sure I have every thing we need so this person can respond accurately the first time.
+Well, when this person opens up my email and while I have their attention... so I need to make sure I have everything we need so this person can respond accurately the first time.
 How many times have you gotten an email that says something like, "when you get a chance can you tell me what you think about [insert not attached or linked to email thing here]."
 If we want someone to do something for us, we need to make sure they have everything they need to get the job done.
 It's better to assume we'll only get one shot at this and our audience must have everything they need to help us on their first pass.
-If one must take additional steps, email us back for somethign, or work really hard to find something then let's assume we failed.
-Again, when it matters to a lot to us, we do this stuff before we click send.
+If one must take additional steps, email us back for something, or work really hard to find something then let's assume we failed.
+Again, when it matters alot to us, we do this stuff before we click send.
 Remember, we are inconveniencing this person and we want to make this as easy and painless as possible to help us..

 **Examples:**
 - "Hey, if this link doesn't work... here are some screenshots or a PDF of the same thing."
 - "I've included a map PDF and a link to it on Google maps... and Apple Maps."
 - "Here is a link to the article I found about this topic"
-- "Here are is the phone number you'll need..."
+- "Here is the phone number you'll need..."

 ### **4. Supporting information matters**
 Software engineering is helping me a lot in this area.
 If you are describing a problem, I've found this to be really helpful: